 Name, function and the signature.

-See also section 4.4 of the Blue Guide
+See also section 4.4 "EU Declaration of Conformity" of the Blue Guide

 In most cases, the dated references to the specifications under which conformity is declared, will be those of the harmonised standards that are applicable to the apparatus in question as listed in the OJEU.
 If harmonised standards have not been used or only partially, a reference to the manufacturer’s technical documentation needs to be included and a reference to any identifiable non-harmonised standards or specifications that have been applied.